-- 1 Following the positioning logic (see "Executing touch probe cycles" on page 330), the TNC positions the touch probe to the programmed probe starting point 1 at rapid traverse (value from MP6150).
-The TNC offsets the touch probe by the safety clearance in the direction opposite the defined traverse direction. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120). - 3 Then the touch probe moves to the next starting position 2 and probes the second position. - 4 The TNC returns the touch probe to the clearance height and saves the measured angle in the following Q parameter:
+- 1 Following the positioning logic (siehe "Executing touch probe cycles" auf Seite 334), the TNC positions the touch probe at rapid traverse (value from MP6150) to the programmed touch point 1.
+The TNC offsets the touch probe by the safety clearance in the direction opposite to the defined traverse direction. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120). - 3 Then the touch probe moves to the next starting position 2 and probes the second touch point. - 4 The TNC returns the touch probe to the clearance height and saves the measured angle in the following Q parameter: